AksaGhani/Web-Dev-lights/README.md

 ##### When the ABOUT button is clicked the user is redirected to the About page, where there is in depth information about me, including my levels of experience in coding languages(c# and Javascript).
 The About page includes my past education up till now.

 #### **Game Features**
 ##### Next to the About button you will find the GAME button, the redirected page will be where the game itslef is located.
-The main features on this page include the images of light-bulbs which are clickable, as well as the GO and RESET buttons.
+The main features on this page include the images of light-bulbs which are clickable, as well as the GO, SUBMIT and RESET buttons.
+The aim of the Game is that the player presses GO, which in turn will present a light sequence in the SMB lab.
+Once the lights have all turned off the player must click on the correct coloured light-bulbs provided in order to turn the light on the lights in the correct sequence.
+The player must then click the SUBMIT button in order to see whether they have got it correct or not.

 #### Key Features of the Web Application:
 ##### 1. The Legend Page